I’m honored to continue protecting our freedom to hunt,

 and helping people fulfill their goals.

-I love the outdoors and have been hunting, fishing, diving, and shooting my whole life.
-Daughter of a hunter, oldest of 7 siblings, sister to 4 brothers, wife of a Marine Corp Veteran and Police Officer, collegiate athlete and now mother to 3 little girls.
-My parents encouraged me to experience the outdoors.
+I love the outdoors and have been hunting, fishing, free diving, and shooting my whole life.
+Daughter of a hunter, oldest of 7 siblings, wife of a Marine Corp Veteran and Police Officer, collegiate athlete and now mother to 3 girls.
+My parents always encouraged me to experience the outdoors.
 I also hold a Bachelor's degree in Communications and a Masters in Business Administration.

-These experiences gave me a confidence that not many women learn and educated me on how to take care of yourself in a primal sense.
-I work full time for Safari Club International; a pro-hunting and conservation group working to protect your freedom to hunt!
-I’m honored to continue protecting our freedom to hunt, supporting wildlife conservation and sustainability, and helping people fulfill their goals.
+These experiences gave me a confidence that not many women learn and educated me on how to take care of yourself, in a more primal sense.
+I work full time for Safari Club International; a pro-hunting and conservation group fighting to protect your freedom to hunt!
+I’m honored to continue protecting our freedom to hunt, supporting wildlife conservation, sustainability, and fundraising for ongoing humanitarian and education efforts.